Contact Us for a Free Consultation 818-394-7835

 Eye injuries can have profound long-term impacts on your life.
 Suppose your injury occurs due to someone else's negligence or an accident where someone else was at fault.

 In that case, California law gives you the right to recover damages from the at-fault party through a personal injury claim.
-You might be entitled to financial compensation, and your right must be protected.
+You might be entitled to financial compensation, and your rights must be protected.
+Our California personal injury attorneys will take a closer look below.

 How Eye Injuries May Occur